abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 );
 ```

-Then change your `appsetting.json` by adding the follow code under the `YourService.HttpApi.Host`
+Then change your `appsetting.json` by adding the following code under the `YourService.HttpApi.Host`
 ```json
 "RemoteServices": {
     "AbpIdentity": {